nicolasjhampton/python_tutorial_game_project/blog/step6.md

 - (test that it) stores the data we recevied

 Yeah, I'm skipping that form part for a second.
-No, I'm not sure that I can skip that step right now, but I'd rather start this as simple as possible.
+(No, I'm not sure if I can skip forms right now and make this work, but I'd rather try to start this as simple as possible.)
 We can go ahead and plug this into our plan now.

 - By then, I can build the flask server that will serve our first route...
 (Uh, yeah, sure, let's do this)